pagkly/Zed/Investopedia3/Outside Reversal Definition.md

 ## Bearish Outside Reversal

-A bearish outside reversal, also called a [bearish engulfing](https://www.investopedia.com/terms/b/bearishengulfingp.asp), transpires when the second candle is a move lower.
+A bearish outside reversal, also called a [[bearish engulfing]](https://www.investopedia.com/terms/b/bearishengulfingp.asp), transpires when the second candle is a move lower.
 For instance, a stock may have a small move higher on the first day, climb even higher the second day, but then sharply decline by the second day’s end.
-This demonstrates that the bulls had control over the market before the bears took the reins in a meaningful way, signaling a shift in the overall [trend](https://www.investopedia.com/terms/t/trend.asp).
+This demonstrates that the bulls had control over the market before the bears took the reins in a meaningful way, signaling a shift in the overall [[trend]](https://www.investopedia.com/terms/t/trend.asp).

 The stock price of Cisco Systems Inc. ([CSCO](https://www.investopedia.com/markets/quote?tvwidgetsymbol=csco)) rose for three consecutive days before a bearish outside reversal.
 Share prices plunged the day after the outside reversal as the overall trend did an about-face.